oddsqrl/randolf/Game Design/GameDesign.md

 <h4 style="color: rgb(190, 190, 190);">Rules</h4>

-- Can't go through map
+- Can't go through map.
-- Can push physics objects
+- Can push physics objects.
-- Can jump onto platforms
+- Can jump onto platforms.
-- Follow an unclear path with a few shortcuts
+- Follow an unclear path with a few shortcuts.
-- If you are touched by the vacuum cleaner you've lost
+- If you are touched by the vacuum cleaner you've lost.
-- The vacuum follows the player
+- The vacuum follows the player.
 <br>

 <h4 style="color: rgb(190, 190, 190);">Frameworks</h4>
-Unity (C#)
+Unity (C#).
 <br>

 <h4 style="color: rgb(190, 190, 190);">Requirements</h4>
-installation on the PC
+installation on the PC.
 <br>

+---

 ## MDA:
 **Aesthetics:**
-- Challenge
+- Challenge.
-- Submission
+- Submission .
-- Discovery
+- Discovery.

 **Dynamics:**
 Challenge: Against other players and working with what you get.